 - Silicone Baking Cups: I used muffin tins to hold the baking cups.
 A cookie sheet should work fine too.

-- Ganache: I always err on the side of caution with the chocolate to cream ratio for ganache.
+- Ganache: I always err on the side of caution with the chocolate-to-cream ratio for the ganache.
 It's always better to make it a little thicker than thinner because it's a lot easier to add cream to it in small increments than it is to add more chocolate.

 © 2021 Michele Frazier